 For users who own an iPhone or iPad, a native app is also available.
 Users of the app can browse the lines, watch videos, find the nearest Mulberry store from their location, and take part in the Mulberry world with the journal feature.
 It would be interesting to see, however, how many users actually download the app and of those who download the app, how many actually use it consistently.

-As mobile continues to grow, more of clients will approach web developers for either creating or improving their mobile presence.
+As mobile use continues to grow, more clients will approach web developers for either creating or improving their mobile presence.
 One of your tasks is to help guide your mobile clients to the best option for them and their audience.
 Taking them through the logic as well as showing them some case studies will help them better understand your reasoning behind your recommendations.
 This makes it much more likely that they will not only use your services but also happily refer their connections to you, bringing you in more business in the long run.